 - Prevent the mixing of topsoil with subsoil by stripping topsoil from either the full work area or from the trench and subsoil storage area ("ditch plus spoil side" method). - Segregate at least 12 inches of topsoil in deep soils with more than 12 inches of topsoil.
-In soils with less than 12 inches of topsoil, make every effort to segregate the entire topsoil layer. - Within wetlands, segregate the top 12 inches of topsoil within the trenchline, except in areas where standing water is present or soils are saturated. - Maintain separation of salvaged topsoil and subsoil throughout all construction activities. - Leave gaps in the topsoil piles and spoil piles for the installation of temporary slope breakers to allow water to be diverted off the construction ROW.

-- Never use topsoil for padding the pipe, constructing temporary slope breakers, trench breakers or trench plugs, improving or maintaining roads, or as a fill material. - Stabilize topsoil piles and minimize loss due to wind and water erosion with use of sediment barriers, mulch, temporary seeding, or functional equivalents. - Topsoil operations (stripping and replacement) should not be performed when the soil is excessively wet or frozen. - All perimeter dikes, berms, sediment basins, and other sediment controls shall be in place prior to stripping.
-These practices must be maintained during topsoiling. - Side slopes of the stockpile shall not exceed 2:1. - Perimeter controls must be placed around the stockpile immediately. - Prior to dumping and spreading topsoil, the subgrade shall be loosened by discing or scarifying to a depth of at least 4 inches to ensure bonding of the topsoil and subsoil. - Topsoil shall be uniformly distributed to a minimum compacted depth of 2 inches on 3:1 slopes or steeper slopes and 4 inches on flatter slopes.
+In soils with less than 12 inches of topsoil, make every effort to segregate the entire topsoil layer. - Within wetlands, segregate the top 12 inches of topsoil within the trenchline, except in areas where standing water is present or soils are saturated. - Maintain separation of salvaged topsoil and subsoil throughout all construction activities. - Leave gaps in the topsoil piles and spoil piles for the installation of temporary slope breakers to allow water to be diverted off the construction right-of-way. - Topsoil will not be used for constructing sediment barriers of any kind.
+In addition, topsoil will never be used for padding the pipe, improving or maintaining roads, or as fill material. - Stabilize topsoil piles and minimize loss due to wind and water erosion with use of sediment barriers, mulch, temporary seeding, or functional equivalents. - Topsoil operations (stripping and replacement) should not be performed when the soil is excessively wet or frozen. - All perimeter dikes, berms, sediment basins, and other sediment controls shall be in place prior to stripping.
+These practices must be maintained during topsoiling. - Side slopes of the stockpile shall not exceed 2:1. - Perimeter controls must be placed around the stockpile immediately. - Prior to dumping and spreading topsoil, the subgrade shall be loosened by discing or scarifying to a depth of at least 4 inches to ensure bonding of the topsoil and subsoil. - Topsoil shall be uniformly distributed to a minimum compacted depth of 2 inches on 3:1 slopes or steeper slopes and 4 inches on flatter slopes. - Topsoil containing Non-Native Invasive Species (NNIS) will be left undisturbed to the degree possible.
+Cleared vegetation and segregated topsoil from areas of invasive plant infestations will be maintained adjacent to the areas from which they were removed to eliminate the transport of soil-borne propagules to other areas along the right-of-way.
+The stockpiles will be identified as invasive plant species stockpiles with signs.
+During reclamation, the materials will be returned to the areas from which they were obtained.